Zequez/logseq-vault/pages/Gaia's Tech Team Gameworld.md

 - ## Intended Outcome: Purpose
 -
 - ## First Attempt
-	- Alright, so my purpose here is to give
+	- Alright, so my purpose here is to give people the tools to harness the power of the Internet in the service of Gaia.
+So -
--
 -
 -